Back to the articles

 • Three-dimensional measuring systems are more expensive than two-dimensional variants

-Tactile measurement
+Tactile measurement technology

 Tactile measurement plays an important role in mechanical engineering.
 It is used in particular when optical methods reach their limits.